 - If your mask starts making unusual noises

-How Often Should I Replace My CPAP Supplies?
+How Often Should I Replace My CPAP Equipment?

-The CPAP supplies that make up your mask need to be replaced according to their various life spans.
-The schedules are determined to keep your mask in tip-top shape and may vary between different brands and CPAP mask types.
+The components that make up your mask need to be replaced in different time frames.
+The replacement schedules are determined by manufacturers and clinicians to keep your equipment effective.

-CPAP Mask Frame: Your CPAP mask frame is connected the cushion to the mask and headgear.
+CPAP Mask Frame: Your CPAP mask frame is connected the cushion and headgear.
 It needs to be replaced once every three months.

 Cleaning Your CPAP Mask

-To expand the lifespan of your CPAP supplies be sure to clean them once a week.
-This will get rid of dust and bacteria that could be abrasive or lead to an infection.
-Wash your CPAP mask be disassembling it and swirling the pieces around in warm soapy water for about five minutes.
-Use a gentle, nonscented cleanser like Dawn.
+To expand the lifespan of your CPAP mask, be sure to clean it according to manufacturer directions.
+Disconnect the mask from the tubing and disassemble all of the parts.
+Place your CPAP mask parts in warm soapy water and swirl them around for about five minutes.
+Thoroughly rinse each piece and allow them to completely air dry before reassembling your mask.
 Then thoroughly wash each part and hand them up to dry before putting your mask back together.